-Emerging antibiotic resistance in ListeriaJanuary 24th, 2013 in Diseases, Conditions, Syndromes /
+Emerging antibiotic resistance in ListeriaJanuary 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Malaysian researchers have revealed the presence of multidrug-resistant strains of Listeria monocytogenes in frozen burger patties taken from supermarkets and other retail shops in Malaysia.
 The research was published in Pertanika Journal of Tropical Agricultural Science.